Virginia Senate bill demands Metro change station name to include bank or lose $22 million

 Howell’s amendment was inserted into Senate Bill 1100 before a Feb.
 10 meeting of the transportation subcommittee, records show.

 Marsden said he did not recall any committee discussion on the addition, but he said its intent seems to be in line with the interests of Virginians and Metro customers.
-Putting major concert halls on subway stops, he said, is “common practice.”

 “Things that are public venues that are going to be used by the public — which is what this hall is all about — I see [their names] on other subway stops around the country,” Marsden said.